Preston City Heritage Walk

 The Preston City Heritage Walk is roughly 1 mile long and takes approximately 30 minutes to complete, but allow yourself plenty extra time to soak up the sights!

 To start your journey make sure to download the printable guide from the documents section below for directions and further points of interest.

 Built in the 1960s, the Preston Bus Station was built to combine, at the time, Preston's four bus stations in to one convenient structure.
 The architects, Keith Ingham and Charles Wilson, designed the structure with the idea of giving normal people a building that gave the feel of luxury air travel.
 The overall design of the building, with its curved edges, has become iconic and features a Brutalist architectural style.

 With a capacity of 80 double decker buses, the 'megastucture' is one of the biggest bus stations in Europe.

 Preston's covered market was first dreamt up in 1837 due to a need for a dedicated covered market area with more space.
 The idea experienced many setbacks along with a delay in construction.
 The continued delays resulted in the markets being finished in November 1875.

-The overall structure has been subject to change over the years but still remains a huge feature in Preston, along with the smaller structure, the old fish market, also being covered in 1924.
+The overall structure has been subject to change over the years, the most recent addition being the new Market Hall.
+The structure still remains a huge feature in Preston, along with the smaller structure, the old fish market, also being covered in 1924.
 The market is still active to this day and a great place to find a bargain.